Travel to India during Covid-19: What you need to know before you go - KESQ

 Rajasthan has entered a temporary lockdown.

 Prime Minister Narendra Modi, who has been holding political rallies across the country, addressed the nation on April 20.
-He appealed to states to “use a lockdown as their last option,” even as the capital New Delhi entered its first full day lockdown.
+He appealed to states to “use a lockdown as their last option,” even as the capital New Delhi entered its first full day of lockdown.
+There is still no national lockdown.

 The Kumbh Mela, an important Hindu festival and one of the biggest pilgrimages on Earth, went ahead throughout April.
 Millions of Indians have traveled from across the country to Haridwar, an ancient city in Uttarakhand state, to attend ceremonies and prayers and take sacred dips in the Ganges River.
 Visitors had to register online and test negative before bathing, but experts warned it “could go down as one of the largest mass super spreading events ever.”